sstadick/pixi-build-backends/docs/backends/pixi-build-mojo.md

 ### Required Dependencies

-- `max` package for both the compiler and linked runtime
+- `mojo` / `mojo-compiler` package for both the compiler and linked runtime

 ## Configuration Options